-The use is very intuitive, but it is worthwhile to click on the button “How?” on the homepage.
-A short animation will show you the way and provides an overview of the different results screens.
+The use is very intuitive, but it is worthwhile to click on the button “How?” on the homepage to watch a short animation.

 'My2050.be', a simplified version of the webtool for experts, is an initiative of the Belgian Federal Climate Change Service, in collaboration with Climact (calculation model), Climate Media Factory (web tool development), Cronos/Legioen (animations) and WWF (manual for teachers).